 Job satisfaction in your current post

 12. Job satisfaction This section provides a simple measure of job satisfaction.
 Please answer with reference to your current PRHO post.
 For each statement, mark X in one box.

-Strongly Agree Neither Disagree Strongly agree agree nor disagree
+· · Strongly agree Agree Neither agree nor Disagree Strongly disagree

-I find enjoyment in my current post.
+I find enjoyment in my current post. disagree

 I am doing interesting and challenging work.

 I feel dissatisfied in my current post.

 Most days I am enthusiastic about my work.

 I am often bored with my work.

-Enjoyment of the PRHO year as a whole
+Enjoyment of the F PRHO yea ar as a v whole

-13. Job enjoyment and lifestyle For the following two questions please respond by placing an X in the box next to the score which you think most accurately reflects your opinion about the PRHO year as a whole .
+13. Job enjoyment and lifestyle For the following two questions please respond by placing an X in the box next to the score which you think most accurately reflects your opinion about the PRHO year as a whole.

 a) How much have you enjoyed the PRHO year overall?
-1 2 3 4 5 6 7 8 9 10 Not enjoyed it at all Enjoyed it greatly

-b) How satisfied are you with the amount of time the PRHO year has left you for family, social and recreational activities?
-1 2 3 4 5 6 7 8 9 10 Not at all satisfied Extremely satisfied

-Your current e-mail address

-14. Your e-mail address:

-(We may send you future surveys, and occasional newsletters, via email)
+1 2 3 4 5 6 7 8 9 $10Not enjoyed it at all Enjoyed it greatly$ b) How satisfied are you with the amount of time the PRHO year has left you for family, social and recreational activities?
+1 2 3 4 5 6 7 8 9 10 Not at all satisfied Your current e-mail address 14.
+Your e-mail address: (We may send you future surveys, and occasional newsletters, via email) Background information 15.
+Which were your medical schools?
+Pre-clinical Clinical 16.
+How old were you when you started as a pre-clinical medical student?
+17. Where did you live at the time of your application for medical school?

-Background information

-15. Which were your medical schools?
-Pre-clinical

-Clinical

-16. How old were you when you started as a pre-clinical medical student?

-17. Where did you live at the time of your

-application for medical school?
 Give the county (if known), otherwise the name of the nearest town or city.
 If outside the UK, give the country.

-How many years had you lived there (or near there)? years
+How many years had you lived there (or near there)?

 18. Were you an overseas-based student (as defined by level of fees paid) during your time at medical school in the UK?
-(Mark X) 19.
+(Mark X) Yes No 19.
 Are or were your parents medically qualified?
-Mother Yes No 19.
-Are or were your parents medically qualified?
-Mother Yes No.) ) (Mark X) Father Yes No) 20.
+Mother Yes No (Mark X) Father Yes No 20.
 Did you obtain any professional or other 'post-school' qualifications before entering medical school?
-(Mark X) Yes ) Please give details 21.
+(Mark X) Yes No Please give details 21.
 Did you obtain any non-clinical qualifications during medical school?
-Yes-BSc, BA, BMedSci Yes-Other (Mark X in one box, exclude primary medical qualifications, e No No c.g.
-MB, ChB) Please give details of Other qualifications 22.
-Sex Male Female D D M M Y Y 23.
-Date of birth 24.
-Are you ? $(Mark X)$ single living with a spouse or a partner 25.
+Yes-BSc, BA, BMedSci Yes-Othe (Mark X in one box, exclude primary medical qualification) Please give details of Other qualifications 22.
+Sex Male Female 23.
+D D M M Y Y Date of birth 24.
+Are you ?
+(Mark X) single living with a spouse or a partner 25.
 How many children under 16 are normally resident in your household?
 If there are children, what are their ages in years?
 (Enter 0 for 0-11 months) 26.
-Are there any dependent adults (e.g. disabled, sick or elderly) whose needs could affect your ability to pursue your chosen career?
+Are there any dependent adults (e.g. disabled, sick or elderly) whoseYesneeds could affect your ability to pursue your chosen career?
 (Mark X) No 27.
 Where were you born?
-England Scotland Wales (Mark X in one box) N. Ireland Republic of Ireland Elsewhere Please specify Trease speedy JK/Other 28.
+England Scotland Wales (Mark X in one box) N. Ireland Republic of Ireland Elsewhere Please specify 28.
 What is your nationality?
-(Mark X in one box) UK Other Joint U deshi 28.
-What is your nationality?
-(Mark X in one box) UK Other Joint U Please specify 29.
+(Mark X in one box) UK Other Jo int UK/Other Please specify 29.
 Which of the following best describes your ethnic origin?
-(Mark X in one box) 28.
-What is your nationality?
-(Mark X in one box) Please specify 29.
-Which of the following best describes your ethnic origin?
-(Mark X in one box) White Indian Pakistani Bangla
+(Mark X in one box) White Indian Pakistani Ba ngladeshi Chinese Asian-other Black Caribbean Blac k African Black-other Mixed Other Please specify